Fashion

 This Fashion Brand Wants Customers To Do More Than Just Shop At Its New Location

-Dai, a London-based totally logo that makes office wear as comfortable as going to yoga, has a brand new store close to Marylebone.
-But it’s now not pretty much-promoting garments.
+Dai, a London-based brand that makes office wear as comfortable as going to yoga, has a brand new store close to Marylebone.
+But it’s now not pretty much promoting garments.

 Fashion Brand

-When Joanna Dai launched the organization two years in the past, she changed into centered on making workwear that breathed and moved and athletic put on.
-“I became on a flight coming back and in my paintings healthy, and just felt so constrained,” she recollects.
+When Joanna Dai launched the organization two years in the past, she became centered on making workwear that breathed and moved, and athletic wear.
+“I was on a flight coming back and in my paintings healthy, and just felt so constrained,” she recollects.

-That led her to go away from her funding banking task for the sector of style, even interning without cost for numerous months at a style agency to get higher know-how of how supply chains labored.
+That led her to go away from her funding banking task for the sector of style, even interning without pay for numerous months at a style agency to get a better understanding of how supply chains worked.
 After nearly two years of studies, finding a suitable fabric, and mills that have been inclined to paintings along with her, she debuted a curated series that showcased her specific method to trendy work attire.

-As she dove deeper into the experience of sourcing fabric, Dai has become extra interested in working with partners that thought about their environmental footprint.
+As she dove deeper into the experience of sourcing fabric, Dai became extra interested in working with partners who thought about their environmental footprint.

-This month, the emblem’s pop-up keep, positioned in critical London, goes beyond simply garments on a rack to tell the brand’s sustainability elements and create a space wherein story meets retail.
-In truth, Dai’s calling it a Performance Lab, now not a shop.
+This month, the emblem’s pop-up is positioned in central London, going beyond simply garments on a rack to tell the brand’s sustainability elements and create a space wherein story meets retail.
+In truth, Dai is calling it a Performance Lab, not a shop.
 “We genuinely wanted it to be a place in which humans accrued, found out, and have become part of the network,” she says, regarding the lineup of events scheduled to take place in the course of their month-long occupancy of the space, effectively positioned on Chiltern Street.

 “We additionally selected not to be on Oxford Street or one of the busier roads in London because we desire our customers to have reveled in right here.
 We don’t want to be like the excessive avenue stores in which you cross in to store,” Dai explains.